Attorney Tim Phillips

 Police Misconduct.
-I’ve taken on several cases against police officers.
+I also represent people in lawsuits against police officers.
 For example, in a case where my client was subjected to excessive force by Richfield police officers, Richfield paid $120,000 to settle.
 In another case, Hopkins paid $67,500 to settle after my client was arrested based on a warrant that was issued for the wrong person.

-In addition, I’ve brought cases on behalf of people who requested public records but didn’t receive them.
+I have also brought cases on behalf of people who requested public records but didn’t receive them.
 For example, I won a public records case against Minneapolis related to complaints about police misconduct.
-I also won access to the public data in Use of Force Reports in a case against Brooklyn Park.
+In addition, I won access to the public data in Use of Force Reports in a case against Brooklyn Park.